 What are your thoughts on this African comic published by the good people at Comic Republic?
 Did we miss or hit?
 Share with us in the comments section below.

-While you’re at it, never forget to Squirt Creativity!
+While you’re at it, never forget to Ink Creativity!